Old North Church: 19th century

+20th century

-1912 Restoration
+1912 restoration

-In the Spring of 1912, the Old North Church underwent a reconstruction to align more with the simple Puritan style of other churches in early MA history.
+In the spring of 1912, the church underwent a reconstruction to align more with the simple Puritan style of other churches in early MA history.
 The intent was to restore the church to how the Founding Fathers would have seen it, mistakenly assuming it adhered to the plain Puritan style popular in the era.

 Under the direction of architects R. Clipson Sturgis and Henry C. Ross, the original floor timbers and gallery stairs were replaced.
 The box pews, which had been deconstructed to make room for slip pews in 1806, were reconstructed along with the raised pulpit.
 The interior woodwork was "incorrectly painted white, rather than in the rich variety of colors that have been described in early texts of the church."

 The church re-opened December 29, 1912 (the 189th anniversary of its first service) to showcase its restoration.
 Theodore Roosevelt was in attendance, sitting in pew #25.